vish6760/ironic-image-builder/README.md

 Ubuntu 20.04 / 22.04
 CentOS 9 Stream

-**Required Packages:**
-Before running the script, install the necessary dependencies:

-### **This IPA image build process has been tested on an Ubuntu 20.04 virtual machine, but you are welcome to test it on other distributions.**
+**NOTE:** This IPA image build process has been tested on an Ubuntu 20.04 virtual machine, but you are welcome to test it on other distributions.**

 ### 1️⃣ **Clone the Repository**
 ```bash